-This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Arizona Department of Public Safety, hereinafter referred to as the "Law Enforcement Agency" (LEA), pursuant to which ICE authorizes up to a maximum of one hundred (100) nominated, trained, and certified LEA personnel to perform certain immigration enforcement functions as specified herein.
-It is the intent of the parties that these delegated authorities will enable the LEA to identify and process immigration violators in the State of Arizona.
-ICE and LEA points of contact for purposes of this MOA are identified in Appendix A.
+This Memorandum of Agreement (MOA) constitutes an agreement between United States Immigration and Customs Enforcement (ICE), a component of the Department of Homeland Security (DHS), and the Collier County Sheriff's Office (CCSO), pursuant to which ICE authorizes up to a maximum of 32 nominated, trained, and certified personnel of the Collier County Sheriff's Office (hereinafter interchangeably referred to as CCSO or the "Law Enforcement Agency" [LEA]), to perform certain immigration enforcement functions as specified herein.
+The CCSO represents Collier County in the implementation and administration of this MOA.
+It is the intent of the parties that these delegated authorities will enable the LEA to identify and process immigration violators in Collier County consistent with the terms of this MOA.
+The ICE and LEA points of contact for purposes of this MOA are identified in Appendix A.